apasto/NE_Italy_photographyForbidden/README.md

 The chosen font, a reproduction of an old version of [DIN 1451](https://en.wikipedia.org/wiki/DIN_1451), is a reasonably close match to the original.

-Borders, other geographical features, and translations were kept as close as possibile to the original sign.
+Borders, other geographical features, translation contents were kept as close as possibile to the original sign, if not identical.
 They may be outdated and are by no means authoritative, nor imply endorsement by the author.

 Few pictures of the original sign can be found, e.g. the one available [here](http://fanteriadarresto.altervista.org/opere_armamenti.html) ([archived link](https://web.archive.org/web/20191224211438/http://fanteriadarresto.altervista.org/opere_armamenti.html)).